-2) Submit a completed permit request form entitled Notice of Intention to Drill New Well (OG105) to the Division District Office where the well is located.
-The form must be filed, in duplicate, with the appropriate District Office.
+Submit a completed permit request form entitled Notice of Intention (OG106) to the DOGGR district office where the well is located.
+The form must be filed, in duplicate, with the appropriate district office.

-Proposals to drill a new well should be consistent with requirements outlined in Division Field Rules.
+Proposals to drill a new well should be consistent with requirements outlined in DOGGR Field Rules.
 Any deviation from Field Rules should be explained by the permit applicant and a justification provided.

 All the information specified on the form should be filled in completely and, where needed, attachments must be provided.
 Attachments may include a complete drilling program, lease map or plat, lease description and proposed wellbore schematic.
 The name of an individual to contact regarding technical questions must be provided by the operator as well as an e-mail address (this information is required on all the forms, not just on the Notice to Drill).

-Permit approvals are valid for one year from the date the Division receives the Notice.
+Permit approvals are valid for one year from the date DOGGR receives the Notice.
 An extension of one year may be granted for permits upon request.
-Requests for extension of permit approval must be submitted to the Division District Office prior to expiration of the permit.
+Requests for extension of permit approval must be submitted to the DOGGR district office prior to expiration of the permit.

-Should an Operator receive a Well Status Inquiry letter from the Division, the Operator may use it as a request for extension of permit approval prior to the expiration of the permit.
+Should an operator receive a Well Status Inquiry letter from DOGGR, the operator may use it as a request for extension of permit approval prior to the expiration of the permit.
 Extensions are granted for one additional year from the original permit expiration date.

-4) Submit an individual indemnity or cash bond with the Notice of Intention to Drill, unless a blanket bond has been filed previously.
+Submit an individual indemnity or cash bond with the Notice of Intention to Drill, unless a blanket bond has been filed previously.
 Individual bond amounts are based on well depth.
-Click here for specific bond requirements.

-5) Receive Division approval, a Permit to Conduct Well Operations, before drilling can begin (i.e. set of conductor).
+Receive DOGGR approval, a Permit to Conduct Well Operations, before drilling can begin (e.g. set of conductor).
 The Notice and Permit to Drill (P-Report) must be posted at the drill site at all times.
-The permit lists all mandatory tests and inspections that Division inspectors must witness and approve.
+The permit lists all mandatory tests and inspections that DOGGR inspectors must witness and approve.

-Operators proposing to deepen or permanently alter the casing in a well must submit a Notice of Intention to Rework / Redrill Well (OG107) and receive a Permit to Rework / Redrill Well (P-report) from the Division District Office prior to commencing operations.
+Operators proposing to deepen or permanently alter the casing in a well must submit a Notice of Intention to Rework / Redrill Well (OG107) and receive a Permit to Rework / Redrill Well (P-report) from the DOGGR district office prior to commencing operations.
 All operations other than drilling new wells and abandoning existing wells are under the general classification “Rework”.

 Altering Casing includes such actions as: a change in well type, perforate new or existing perforations in casing, run or remove or cement liners, place or drill-out any plug (cement, sand, mechanical), run a wireline tool that has the ability to drill through a cased borehole; essentially, any operation permanently altering the casing of a well.

-2) The Notice and Permit to Rework / Redrill (P-report) must be posted at the well site at all times.
-The permit lists all mandatory tests and inspections that Division inspectors must witness and approve.
+The Notice and Permit to Rework / Redrill (P-report) must be posted at the well site at all times.
+The permit lists all mandatory tests and inspections that DOGGR inspectors must witness and approve.

 Plugging and Abandonment

-Prior to plugging and abandoning any oil and gas well, or any other well under the Division’s jurisdiction, operators must submit a Notice to Intention to Abandon / Re-Abandon Well (OG 108).
+Prior to plugging and abandoning any oil and gas well, or any other well under DOGGR's jurisdiction, operators must:

 Fill in all the information specified on the form completely.
 Include any attachments needed, such as a wellbore schematic diagram.
 The diagram must include casing intervals and sizes, perforation locations, cement plug depths inside casing, and the location of the cement outside casing.

-Note: Form OG108, in addition to being used by an operator proposing the plug and abandon a well, must be used when proposing to reenter a well for the purpose of replacing cement plugs and re-abandoning the well.
-The Supplementary Notice (Form OG123) is no longer used for Re-Abandonment proposals.
+Note: Form OG106, in addition to being used by an operator proposing the plug and abandon a well, must be used when proposing to reenter a well for the purpose of replacing cement plugs and re-abandoning the well.
+The Supplementary Notice (Form OG123) has also been replaced by OG106.

 Injection Well Permitting and Project Approval

-Approval to inject into a well is granted through the Division’s Underground Injection Control (UIC) program for Class II wells.
-Division authority for the UIC program is granted through a delegation of primacy from the U.S. EPA.
+Approval to inject into a well is granted through DOGGR's Underground Injection Control (UIC) program for Class II wells.
+DOGGR authority for the UIC program is granted through a delegation of primacy from the U.S. EPA.

-Prior to injection into a well regulated by the Division, an operator must submit a complete project application, which includes data listed in CCR section 1724.7 for onshore projects, and section 1748.2 for offshore projects.
+Prior to injection into a well regulated by DOGGR, an operator must submit a complete project application, which includes data listed in CCR section 1724.7 for onshore projects, and section 1748.2 for offshore projects.